rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ### <a id="sec-opiniated"></a>Opiniated reviews

-We give here references to reviews that clearly present a bias toward one side of the controversy.
+We give here references to reviews that may be found to present a bias toward one side of the controversy.

 #### SBS/AHT adherents